 There’s a growing gulf in the perception of different forms of hunting – but, Byron Pace warns, we can’t entirely discard ‘trophy hunting’ in favour of ‘meat hunting’ or conservation will suffer.

-I start this month’s article with a request.
+I start this article with a request.
 We all need to engage more with defining what the future looks like.
 Do more than sit and critique, all too quick to suggest that someone else should be doing more.
 Doing more of what should be the first question.

 So my request begins by asking you to write in and give your own thoughts as to what direction the global community of hunters should be moving, and what outcome we hope to achieve.
-Solve our problems in a few paragraphs, and you may just be picked for letter of the month.

 It is important to first understand why a reasonable debate and discussion about wildlife management is so hard to achieve.
 It’s an emotional issue for many people.
 Put even the most seasoned public speaker on a morning chat show, throw around a bit of human connection and a few pictures of charismatic animals, and it becomes very hard get an audience on side.